-Industry super funds escaped the Commissioner’s examination relatively unscathed.
-Lucrative boxes at the Australian Open, offered by Hostplus to employers to retain business, and large payments to unions were featured by not given much airtime.
+Industry super funds escaped the commissioner's examination relatively unscathed.
+Lucrative boxes at the Australian Open, offered by Hostplus to employers to retain business, and large payments to unions were featured but not given much airtime.

 Labor, at the behest of unions and industry super, is crab walking away from perhaps the only recommendation that is inconsistent with the interests of unions.
-It’s any wonder Labor didn’t put a timetable on implementing this recommendation unlike it has done for many others.
+It's no wonder Labor didn't put a timetable on implementing this recommendation, as it has done for many others.

-It also lies in the unprecedented power unions have over corporate boardrooms across Australia as a result of controlling hundreds of billions in investable retirement savings, a concern recently raised by the Treasurer Josh Frydenberg in a recent letter to APRA Chairman Wayne Byres.
+It also lies in the unprecedented power unions have over corporate boardrooms across Australia as a result of controlling hundreds of billions in investable retirement savings, a concern recently raised by the Treasurer Josh Frydenberg in a letter to APRA chairman Wayne Byres.

 In response, Byres indicated he shares the Treasurer's concern that super funds must not act in the interests of their shareholders: the unions against the interests of savers.

 Byres has again asked Parliament for more powers, which to date have not been delivered by the Senate thanks to union pressure.